zohebwaghu/Real-Time-CC-fraud-detection-system-using-Apache-Kafka-Kafka-Streams-KSQLDB-MongoDB-and-Flink/kafka/README.md

 - Python 3.10+ with `pip`
 - AWS credentials configured (profile or env vars) with permissions for MSK and IAM auth
 - Working MSK cluster with IAM authentication enabled
-- Kafka client utilities available in the Fargate image or local environment
+- Kafka client utilities available on the EMR cluster (or local environment)

 Set up the project environment with [uv](https://github.com/astral-sh/uv):
 ```bash